 - In the bowl of a stand mixer or other large bowl, combine the flour, sugar, yeast, and salt.6½ cups (754 grams) 00 flour or (780 grams) bread flour, 1 teaspoon (4 grams) sugar, 2½ teaspoon (14 grams) salt, 1 teaspoon (3 grams) instant yeast

 - Add the water and olive oil and mix.
-If using a stand mixer, change to the dough hook once the dough comes together.2 cups (471g/16.6oz) water, plus more as needed, 1 tablespoon olive oil, plus more for bowl
+If using a stand mixer, change to the dough hook once the dough comes together.2 cups (471 grams) water, plus more as needed, 1 tablespoon olive oil, plus more for bowl

 - Knead the dough for about 5 minutes.
 The dough should be smooth and tacky but not sticky.
 Add small amounts of flour at a time if it is too sticky, or add a teaspoon of water if it is too dry.

 - Form the dough into a ball, lightly oil the bowl, roll the dough ball around to cover in oil, cover the bowl with plastic wrap, and place it in the refrigerator.

 Forming the pizzas

 - Four to six hours before making pizza, take the pizza dough out of the refrigerator and divide the dough into four balls.
 Place the individual dough balls in a metal pan or baking sheet with a little bit of flour to prevent sticking, cover them loosely with a kitchen towel.
 (This is when you should wrap any dough balls intended for freezing in plastic wrap and then place them in freezer bags in the freezer).

-- On a floured countertop, flatten one ball into a disc and then work your way around the dough, gently stretching it out to 12-14".
+- On a floured countertop, flatten one ball into a disc and then work your way around the dough, gently stretching it out to 12 to 14 inches.
 If it becomes difficult to work, with the dough snapping back, let it rest for a few minutes before trying again.

-- Dust your peel with a 1:1 mixture of semolina flour and cornmeal, carefully transfer your dough to the peel, and top as desired.¼ cup semolina flour
+- Dust your peel with an equal mixture of semolina flour and cornmeal, carefully transfer your dough to the peel, and top as desired.¼ cup semolina flour, ¼ cup fine cornmeal